datt/dattdongare/source/_posts/2017-01-30-which-is-better-for-career-startup-or-mnc.markdown

 ---
 layout: post
-title:  "Which Is Better For You Startup or MNC"
+title:  "Which is better for career, Startup or MNC"
-heading: "Which is better?
-Startup or MNC?"
+heading: "Which is better for your career? a Startup or an MNC?"
-description: "If you are confused whether to choose startup or mnc, this comparison highlights the differences between both and can clear the pros and cons.
-Rest choose that suits you best"
+excerpt: "If you're confused whether to choose startup or mnc, this comparison highlights the differences between both, rest choose that suits you best."
 date:   2017-01-30 13:46:52
 comments: true
 categories: startup entrepreneur